kim-online/KIMKOEHLERCODE2/TUTORIAL-GENERATING-MESHES-FROM-IMAGE/README.md

 This tutorial is specifically for generating a mesh from and image, for basic information on generating Mesh please see [reference](http://openframeworks.cc/ofBook/chapters/generativemesh.html).

+You could add `ofxGui` library in order to use it in later section of this tutorial.

 ---------------------------------
+###Generate Mesh from an Image

 In this tutorial we will generate a mesh from an Image.
 Please choose an image and follow along.
 This is the image we will generate our mesh from in this tutorial:

 <img src="https://github.com/kim-online/KIMKOEHLERCODE2/blob/master/TUTORIAL-GENERATING-MESHES-FROM-IMAGE/IMAGES/1.jpg" height="400">

-Start by saving your picture to the data folder inside your openFrameworks project.
+Start by saving your picture to the bin/data folder inside your openFrameworks project.

 The first thing we will do in the code is changing the window size(int the main.cpp file) to match your picture, in our case: